tasx0823/tasx0823.github.io/index.md

 I'm Xiao Sun, currently a master student in the Institute of Computer Science & Technology of Peking University (<a href="http://www.icst.pku.edu.cn/">ICST</a>), also a member of Character Shape Computing Lab (<a href="http://59.108.48.27/cscl/">CSCL</a>).

 ### News
-One paper submitted to SCIS.
+One paper submitted to GMP.

 One paper submitted to CVPR 2020.